tacit443/ArcusX/README.md

 Market Opportunity

 Global freelancing is projected to hit $455B by 2030, with LATAM as the fastest-growing region.
 ArcusX is positioned as the first Web3-native freelancing platform focused on this market.
-(DocLink)

 Traction & Roadmap